Regional Australia Bank: Growth of Regional Australia Bank

 There is a notable distinction between a community bank and a regional bank.
 While a community bank is typically smaller and holds less than $10 billion in assets, regional banks are defined to hold between $10 and $100 billion in assets.
 While these distinctions can be made, rural, regional and community banking serve a similar purpose for individuals and consumers located out of metropolitan areas in Australia.
 Since its inception, Regional Australia Bank employs over 250 staff nationally and has established 36 branches across NSW, with its head office located in Armidale.
 Branch locations include Dubbo, Coonabarabran, Narromine, Manilla, Barraba as well as Moree.
 Most of Regional Australia Bank's branch locations are in communities with populations below 5,000 residents.

 Core Business Activities

-Regional Australia Bank offers specialised solution-based financial services to individuals living in regional and rural areas.
-The bank offers personalised products including home loans, car and personal loans, credit cards, insurance and financial advice.
-Regional Australia Bank also sells business focused products including investment accounts, business loans and vehicle or equipment finance and insurance through selling Allianz products such as CTP green slips personal car and home insurance.
+The bank offers products such as home loans, car and personal loans, credit cards, insurance and financial advice to individuals.
+To business customers, it offersinvestment accounts, business loans and vehicle or equipment finance and insurance through selling Allianz products such as CTP green slips personal car and home insurance.